AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/subchapter-iiidasha-substance-abuse-and-mental-health-services-administration/part-a-organization-and-general-authorities/sec-290aa.md

 Subsec. (d)(8).
 Pub.
 L. 114–255, §6002(2)(F), substituted "Agency for Healthcare Research and Quality" for "Agency for Health Care Policy Research" and "prevention and treatment" for "treatment and prevention".

 Subsec. (d)(9).
 Pub.
-L. 114–255, §6002(2)(G), inserted "and maintenance" after "development" and substituted "Agency for Healthcare Research and Quality" for "Agency for Health Care Policy Research and "prevention, treatment, and recovery support services and are appropriately incorporated into programs carried out by the Administration" for "treatment and prevention services".
+L. 114–255, §6002(2)(G), inserted "and maintenance" after "development" and substituted "Agency for Healthcare Research and Quality" for "Agency for Health Care Policy Research" and "prevention, treatment, and recovery support services and are appropriately incorporated into programs carried out by the Administration" for "treatment and prevention services".

 Subsec. (d)(10).
 Pub.
 L. 114–255, §6002(2)(H), substituted "use disorder" for "abuse".